Keyword Strategies

 TIP: Make it specific to your organization, your campaign, your event or activity so your supporters can associate it with your cause

-EXPERT TIP: Text your keyword to yourself.
-When creating a keyword, pull out your own cell phone and type your envisaged keyword into a message box.
 Does it auto-correct?
 If so, it's not a great keyword.
 Even if it doesn't auto-correct on your phone, try on a friend or colleagues phone!
-Autocorrect, unfortunately, differs from device to device, so there is no way to universally control the issue, but it's good to test on as many devices as possible.
+Auto-correct, unfortunately, differs from device to device, so there is no way to universally control the issue, but it's good to test on as many devices as possible.

-Note: If your desired one-word keyword is not available, add a number into the mix!
+SUPER EXPERT TIP: If your desired one-word keyword is not available, add a number into the mix!
 Numbers also prevent auto-correct from coming in and changing your keyword.

 Examples: "run4change", "give2kids", "help4homes", "give2018:, etc.